makecomfile(1) General Commands Manual makecomfile(1)

 Output file for commands, a required entry.
 The filename deter-

-ond) non-option argument is taken as the output file.
+entered, the first (not second) non-option argument is taken as

--root (-r) OR -RootNameOfDataFiles Text string
+-root (-ro) OR -RootNameOfDataFiles Text string

 Root name of data files, including axis letter